 What Was the Purpose of Raising Awareness on Video Evidence at the European Parliament?

 Let me go back shortly.

-Then, we expanded to simpler products like Amped DVRConv and Amped Replay, which are more targeted toward investigators and users whose responsibility is not mainly related to digital and video analysis.
-While these users have exactly the same kind of issues as the analysts (the videos are always the same), we needed a different approach, because we could not expect from them the same technical background.
+Then, we expanded to simpler products like Amped DVRConv and Amped Replay.
+These, are more targeted toward investigators and users whose responsibility is not mainly related to digital and video analysis.
+While these users have exactly the same kind of issues as the analysts (the videos are always the same), we needed a different approach.
+For this reason, we could not expect from them the same technical background.
 So we did a lot of dissemination to create a bit of culture about video evidence, with blog series like “Video Evidence Pitfalls” and the “Investigating Video Evidence” course.
-The latter is often coupled with Amped Replay: being such an easy tool, we can spend more time showing the complexities of video rather than showing how to use the software (although there’s a component of that, too).
+The latter is often coupled with Amped Replay.
+Being such an easy tool, we can spend more time showing the complexities of video rather than showing how to use the software (although there’s a component of that, too).

 I am copying here the main slides from the presentation, which summarize pretty well the main concepts.

 There are a few key actions that we need to take.
-International guidelines are available such as those from ENFSI, SWGDE, OSAC, and the UK FSR, but they need to be more widely adopted.
+International guidelines are available such as those from ENFSI, SWGDE, OSAC, and the UK FSR.
+However, they need to be more widely adopted.
 Awareness, education, and training are the key to improvement.